 Adult admission $22 Kids (2 – 12) $17

-Since 1966, families explore the zoo with over 250 animal species across 133 acres.
-Take a spin the vintage carousel with the kids too (additional ticket).
+Since 1966, families have explored the Los Angeles Zoo with over 250 animal species across 133 acres.
+Take a spin on the vintage carousel with the kids too (additional ticket).

 Griffith Observatory